pyblish/apidocs/pages/Plugin.match.md

 The way instances are associated with plug-ins are via their `families`.

-A plug-in may support one or more families, and instances matching one or more of these families are said to be associated with it.
+Instances and plug-ins may support one or more families, and instances matching one or more of these families are said to be associated with it.

 An instance may be associated via a plug-in in 1 of 3 ways.